tanjiya/JavascriptPromise/README.md

-# GET Weather Data from http://openweathermap.org
+# GET Weather Data using Promise

 - Used Javascript Promise To Fetch Weather Data for Few Location